ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

-[beta]{: tag-cyan}

-When the same command is used to create a mount target for a regional file share, the output looks very similar.
+[Beta]{: tag-cyan} When the same command is used to create a mount target for a regional file share, the output looks very similar.
 The `Access Protocol` property is also shown.

 ```sh
 $ ibmcloud is share-mount-target-create my-regional-file-share --subnet my-subnet --name my-regional-share-mount-target-1 --vni-name my-share-vni-2  --resource-group-id 6edefe513d934fdd872e78ee6a8e73ef  --access-protocol nfs4 --transit-encryption none --vpc my-vpc